electrode-io/electrode-native/docs/cli/cauldron/repo/add.md

 * Set the repository as the active repository after adding it to the collection of repositories.
 * If this option is not provided, you are prompted to choose if you want to set the repository as the active repository.

+**Example**

+`ern cauldron repo add my-cauldron git@github.com:User/Cauldron.git`
+Add a new Cauldron repository, with alias `my-cauldron`, and url `git@github.com:User/Cauldron.git`, to your local collection of Cauldron repositories.
+The branch that will be used for this Cauldron will be `master` as no branch was explicitly specified.

+`ern cauldron repo add my-other-cauldron git@github.com:User/OtherCauldron#development --current`
+Add a new Cauldron repository, with alias `my-other-cauldron`, and url `git@github.com:User/OtherCauldron`, to your local collection of Cauldron repositories and set it at the current activated Cauldron.
+The branch that will be used for this Cauldron will be `development` as it was explicitly specified in the Cauldron url.

 #### Remarks

 * If the `alias` already exists, this command will fail.